 Benefits of training on a personal level refer to the positive effects on employees’ performance and their ability to utilise their maximum potential.
 Training programs prepare employees with the necessary skills and knowledge they need to perform their daily tasks.
 Moreover, training programs provide employees with extensive knowledge in their respective fields, allowing them to get more experienced and comfortable doing their job.
 When employees acquire these skills, they would be able to boost their productivity and efficiency.

 As discussed in the previous point, employees can gain the necessary skills in their work through training programs that would improve their performance.
-This can increase their capacity to undertake more tasks, resulting in expanding their responsibilities and potentially get promoted to higher positions.
-Besides, trained and skilled employees are considered more valuable amongst others in the labour market, giving the company a competitive advantage in the industry.
+This can increase their capacity to undertake more tasks, resulting in expanding their responsibilities and potentially getting promoted to higher positions.
+Besides, trained and skilled employees are considered more valuable than others in the labour market, giving the company a competitive advantage in the industry.

 Consider a case where an employee is asked to perform a task that they are not qualified to do nor have any experience in doing it.
 Most likely, they will become overwhelmed and unmotivated from continuing that particular task.
 This is precisely when training programs come in, as they help employees acquire more skills and experiences, making them more proficient in their jobs and daily tasks.
 Furthermore, training programs allow employees to understand their positions’ significance to the organization, giving them a sense of appreciation and belongingness to the company.
 This will result in notable improvements to their motivation and satisfaction levels.

 Amongst the numerous advantages of training programs, improving satisfaction and motivation is one of the most important benefits.
 As mentioned above, training provides employees with a sense of appreciation and belongingness to the organisation.
 Employees would like to remain and flourish in a company in which they feel satisfied and appreciated.
 The company, in turn, would be able to lower its turnover rate, allowing it to retain its talented workforce.
 Ultimately, this can create an outstanding employer-branding image that acts as a hub for the most experienced workers and the greatest minds in the industry.
-There are various strategies that you can follow if you are interested in building a strong employer branding.
+There are various strategies that you can follow if you are interested in building strong employer branding.

 Work Environment and Team Dynamics